alukosdev/ccsp/guidance/cis-controls.md

 ## Overview

-<span id="rev1"></span>The CIS Controls (formerly referred to as the Critical Security Controls) are a recommended set of actions for cyber defense that provide specific and actionable ways to stop today's most pervasive and dangerous attacks.[[1]](#ref1)
+The CIS Controls (formerly referred to as the Critical Security Controls) are a recommended set of actions for cyber defense that provide specific and actionable ways to stop today's most pervasive and dangerous attacks.

 #### Implementation Groups